+Copies to:

-Copies to: David P. Oelman Vinson & Elkins 2300 First City Tower 1001 Fannin Street, Suite 3600 Houston, Texas 77002 (713) 758-2222
+David P. Oelman

+Vinson & Elkins

+2300 First City Tower

+1001 Fannin Street, Suite 3600

+Houston, Texas 77002

+(713) 758-2222
-Approximate date of commencement of proposed sale to the public: From time to time after the effective date of this registration statement.

-If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following hox.

-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.

-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$

-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$

-If this Form is a registration statement pursuant to General Instruction I.D. or a post-effective amendment thereto that shall become effective upon filing with the Commission pursuant to Rule 462(e) under the Securities Act, check the following box.
+(713) 758-2222 Approximate date of commencement of proposed sale to the public: From time to time after the effective date of this registration statement. box.
+If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following \Box 1933, If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 33, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box. the S If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list ecurities Act registration statement number of the earlier effective registration statement for the same offering. \Box regist If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act tration statement number of the earlier effective registration statement for the same offering. with 1 If this Form is a registration statement pursuant to General Instruction I.D. or a post-effective amendment thereto that shall become effective upon filing the Commission pursuant to Rule 462(e) under the Securities Act. check the following box.

-If this Form is a post-effective amendment to a registration statement filed pursuant to General Instruction I.D. filed to register additional securities or additional classes of securities pursuant to Rule 413(b) under the Securities Act, check the following box.

-CALCULATION OF REGISTRATION FEE

-Title of each class of securities to be registered Amount to be registered (1) Proposed maximum offering price per unit (2) Amount of registration fee Common Units representing limited partner interests 1,101,016 \$ 26.66 \$ 3,140.78

-(1) Pursuant to Rule 416(a), the number of common units being registered shall be adjusted to include any additional units that may become issuable as a result of any unit distribution, split, combination or similar transaction.

-(2) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(c) on the basis of the average of the high and low sales prices of the common units reported on the Nasdaq National Market on February 8, 2006.
+pursuant to said Section 8(a), may determine.

-The registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, or until the registration statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to said Section 8(a), may determine.
+If this form is a post-effective amendment to a registration statement filed pursuant to General instruction 1.D. filed to register additional securities or additional classes of securities pursuant to Rule 413(b) under the Securities Act, check the following box.
+The registrants hereby amend this registration statement on such date or dates as may be necessary to delay its effective date until the registrants shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, or until the registration statement shall become effective on such date as the Securities and Exchange Commission, acting